Help with long leaseholders housing questions including service charges and acquiring the freehold interest.

 The Government has said it will:

 - Require the regulation of all property/managing agents.
-A working group has developed recommendations for the regulatory regime, see: Regulation of Property Agents Working Group: Final Report (PDF 655 KB), (July 2019).
+A working group developed recommendations for the regulatory regime, see: Regulation of Property Agents Working Group: Final Report (PDF 655 KB), (July 2019).
 The Government is considering the recommendations.

 - Make buying and selling a leasehold property easier with timescales for agents and freeholders to respond to leasehold queries and maximum fees.
 There’s an intention to introduce standard mandatory forms for leasehold information.

 - Establish a Redress Reform Working Group with ombudsmen and redress schemes to help drive the programme of reform, including the setting up a housing complaints resolution service.
 The Group was established in summer 2019.
 Work was paused during pandemic but the Government “continue to work on improving redress and meet with members of the Redress Reform Working Group, and the group continues to meet independently and provides updates to the department.”

 Leasehold reform in Wales

-On 1 May 2018, the Welsh Housing and Regeneration Minister at that time, Rebecca Evans, announced that the Welsh Government had joined the Law Commission’s leasehold reform project.
+On 1 May 2018, the Welsh Housing and Regeneration Minister at that time, Rebecca Evans, said the Welsh Government had joined the Law Commission’s leasehold reform project.
 A multi-disciplinary task and finish group on leasehold reform was established.
 The Task and Finish Group issued a report, Residential Leasehold Reform (PDF 892 KB), in July 2019 which was described as “just the end of the first key stage of the work” the Group is undertaking.